longtime2ps/learngit/readme.txt

 Git provides us a sharp equipment in coding.
 Git is a new open source version control software.
 Git gives us an alternative sward to work.
+Git helps the programmers to allieviate the burden.